Sourdough Chocolate Chip Cookies [soft + chewy]

 You can keep these cookies fresh for about 3 or 4 days in an airtight container (although they don't last long in my house).
 I find they stay freshest in a glass jar (I absolutely love having chewy sourdough chocolate chip cookies in my glass cookie jar).
 Avoid storing them in a plastic container.

-You can also freeze the cookie dough and bake cookies as you want them.
-I freeze the dough into balls and then place into a ziploc bag so I can grab out a handful as I want them.
+You can also freeze the cookie dough balls in a freezer-safe bag and bake cookies as you want them.
+I freeze the dough into balls and then place into a ziplock bag so I can grab out a handful as I want them.
 Pop the frozen balls onto a baking tray and let them soften a little before baking as per normal.
+You might also enjoy these other sourdough cookie recipes that freeze really well.

 Frequently Asked Questions